MEMBERSHIP IN PROVIDENT FUND

 3. Free life insurance coverage of P100,000.
 In case of death, your beneficiaries will receive the amount of P100,000 as a form of financial security to help them get through.

 4. Access to UP Provident Fund’s loan products.
 These include Personal Equity Loan, Bridge Loan, Emergency Loan, Balance Transfer Loan, and Remote Learning Support Loan.
 Our loan products charge interest rates that are much lower than those charged by banks or credit cooperatives.
 In addition, UPPFI’s loan processing is quick and loan proceeds are disbursed in less than a week.
+All loan availments are subject to the member’s equity.

 5. Lump-sum amount upon retirement, resignation, or separation from the University.
 The lump-sum amount that you will receive comprise of your accumulated personal contributions, UP’s counterpart contributions, and share in the total earnings of the fund during the years you were a member of UP Provident Fund.